JuarezWeitzel/JuarezWeitzel/README.md

 👨‍💻 My name is Juarez and I'm a technology enthusiast passionate about software development.

 🎓 I am a dedicated professional and passionate about technology, always looking to learn and improve my skills.
-I'm currently studying Angular and Python, exploring applications in web development and task automation.
+I'm currently studying Python, exploring applications in web development and task automation.

 🚀 I'm always on the lookout for new challenges and opportunities to grow professionally.
 I'm proactive, collaborative, and always open to learning from others and sharing my knowledge.